March Through the Arch

 The March through the Arch is the official welcoming of new students into the GGC community of learners.
-The College president, the senior vice president for Academic and Student Affairs/provost, the president of the Student Government Association and all of the College’s faculty members greet GGC’s newest students.
+The college president, the senior vice president for Academic and Student Affairs and provost, the president of the Student Government Association and all of the college’s faculty members greet GGC’s newest students.

 Students learn about the GGC Covenant, a document which was collaboratively written by GGC students and faculty in 2008, and which embodies the ideals, aspirations and code of conduct of the GGC community.
 The college president and SGA president join together in leading new students in reciting the Covenant.

 This celebration officially marks the entrance of our new students into the Georgia Gwinnett College community of learners, and are meaningful parts of your college experience.